Goodyera: Description

 Plants in the genus Goodyera are mainly terrestrial plants with a fleshy, creeping rhizome and a loose rosette of leaves at the base of a flowering stem with many small, resupinate flowers.
 The leaves are elliptic, characteristically asymmetrical and green with white or pale green markings.
 The entire plant apart from the flowers is covered with slightly sticky hairs.
 The dorsal sepal and petals overlap, forming a hood over the column and the lateral sepals spread widely.
 The labellum is not lobed but has a small pouch.
 Orchids in the genus Spiranthes are similar but Spiranthes lack rhizomes, have flat, non-pouched labella, and display plain green leaves.

 Taxonomy and naming

 The genus Goodyera was first formally described in 1813 by Robert Brown and the description was published in William Aiton's Hortus Kewensis.
-The genus name honours John Goodyer.

 Generic delimitation of Goodyera remains problematic, with some authors providing evidence to support a narrower circumscription of the genus.